Couple sentenced for smoking synthetic cannabis in front of kids twice in a week

 In his sentencing notes, Judge Snell referred to two previous cases heard in the Rotorua District Court.

-The first, which a woman was sentenced to home detention for in April last year, saw a young mother consume cannabis until she was in a "zombie-like" state and could not care for her two young children.
+The first was a young mother sentenced to home detention in April last year, after she consumed cannabis until she was in a "zombie-like" state and could not care for her two young children.

-The second, which a couple was sentenced for in September last year, saw the couple consume synthetic cannabis in the Rotorua CBD.
+The second involved a couple who were sentenced in September last year, after consuming synthetic cannabis in the Rotorua CBD.
 They had a 2-year-old girl strapped to a stroller, dressed in a heavy sweatshirt on the hot summer's day and were found in a semi-comatose state.

-Their daughter was found to have insect bits and open sores.
-In that case the woman was imprisoned for 10 months and the man, who also had an assault charge, for 19 months.
+Their daughter was found to have insect bites and open sores.
+In that case, the woman was imprisoned for 10 months and the man, who also had an assault charge, for 19 months.

 "You may wince, you may think that is appalling, but it is very similar to what you have done here," Judge Snell said as he sentenced the couple on December 7.